4nnm8/MDL-Relocator/README.md

 Launch "MDLRelocator.ps1" from PowerShell (tested from version 5.1).

 Select a folder which contains .MDL files or drag'n drop .MDL files on the list.
+The rest is autocompleted.

 Your files need to be in the /models folder or one of its subfolder.